MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Pwsh.md

 # About pwsh

 ## Short Description
-Explains how to use the `pwsh` command-line tool.
+Explains how to use the **pwsh** command-line tool.
 Displays the syntax and describes the command-line switches.

-`pwsh` starts a PowerShell session.

 ## Long Description